bxx-114514/bxx-114514.github.io/relate.md

 #### II.
 Clone forked repo into local for create posts

-1. Open your working directory and attention **cannot include Chinese, Japanese, Korean, Emoji, etc non-halfspace English text and halfspace/fullspace spaces!**
+1. Open your working directory and attention **cannot include Chinese, Japanese, Korean, Emoji, etc non-halfwidth English text and halfwidth/fullwidth spaces!**
    1. Error example `X:\ab cd\我的项目\`, correct example `X:\abcd-1234\my-project\`.
 2. Right-click blank area and click [Show more options] - [Open Git Bash here] (for Windows 11) or click [Open Git Bash here] directly (for Windows 10 and below) on menu.
    1. You can also input `cmd` for open Command Prompt in folder.